CoreTech7704/URL-Shortener/README.md

 ## Closing Note

-Constructed with a strong emphasis on practical backend engineering, curiosity, and discipline.
+Built with a strong emphasis on practical backend engineering, discipline, and real-world security considerations.
- A strong foundation, not merely a demonstration.
+A solid foundation not merely a demonstration.

 Developed with ❤️, ☕, and endless curiosity 💡